rajal-kumar/booking-frontend/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## 🧪 Testing

+Testing is in progress.
+Frontend specs will be added using Jest + React Testing Library.

 ## Why Next.js for this demo?

 - Familiarity: Faster ramp-up, allowing me to focus on delivering UI polish and interactivity